Menu

 Neuroscience patient care is built on a foundation of normal anatomy knowledge.
 This session will explore the normal structures, blood supply, lobes and deeper nuclei, brainstem, and cerebellum.
 In addition to slides and radiographic views, we’ll be able to demonstrate potential pathology in 3D on dual screens.
 We’ll discuss cases as we explore possible options for management.
 These 3D views greatly enhance understanding, prevention, and planning for complications in our challenging patients.

-1-3 pm EDT
+1-3 pm MDT

 Level: Intermediate